RHFieldProductManagement/acm-htb/README.md

-# **ACM High Touch Beta Test Plan**
+# **Red Hat Advanced Cluster Management for Kubernetes High Touch Beta Test Plan**

-Many thanks for your participation in the ACM High Touch Beta - we realise that your time is valuable and we very much appreciate the assistance in making our ACM product better.
-The purpose of this document is to provide guidance for participation in the ACM high touch beta programme, it details the main objectives that we ask our customers to complete, along with links to documentation, examples where required, how to get assistance, and how our HTB customers can provide feedback.
+Many thanks for your participation in the Red Hat Advanced Cluster Management for Kubernetes (RHACM) High Touch Beta - we realise that your time is valuable and we very much appreciate the assistance in making our RHACM product better.
+The purpose of this document is to provide guidance for participation in the RHACM High Touch Beta programme, it details the main objectives that we ask our customers to complete, along with links to documentation, examples where required, how to get assistance, and how our HTB customers can provide feedback.

 To be clear, the purpose of the HTB is to facilitate access to early-release software with key customers that meet the inclusion criteria that we’ve set.
 Customers that are included within the programme are doing so on a mutually beneficial basis, more specifically-